 If set up and maintained properly, the blades of quality chisels and planes will endure many decades of hard daily use.
 Maintenance is the key.
-This blog is about a tool that will not only make maintenance easier and more efficient, but will also make Beloved Customer’s tools perform better.
+In this article your humble servant will describe a tool that will not only make maintenance easier and more efficient, but will also make Beloved Customer’s tools perform better.

 It is a sad truth that the blades of woodworking tools often receive more damage while they are waiting to be used than when they are actually being used.
 Thankfully, corrosion of the sort that creates microscopic pits at the cutting edge can be easily avoided with common-sense solutions.